hannah-schurman/tanzania-water-pump-project/README.md

 # Modeling
 ---
-I tested my data using a baseline Logistic Regression Model and got these results:
+I tested my data using a baseline Logistic Regression Model and got these results:<br>
 <img src="images/logreg.png"/>

-I then used SMOTE to deal with data imbalance and used a tuned Random Forest Model with the following tuned hyperparameters:
+I then used SMOTE to deal with data imbalance and used a tuned Random Forest Model with the following tuned hyperparameters:<br>
 <img src="images/random_forest.png"/>

-I then tested out how well an XGBoost Model would perform on the data with the following tuned hypyerparameters:
+I then tested out how well an XGBoost Model would perform on the data with the following tuned hypyerparameters:<br>
 <img src="images/XGB.png"/>